GregoirePetit/FeTrIL/README.md

 # FeTrIL
-Feature Translation for Exemplar-Free Class-Incremental Learning
+This is the official code for FeTrIL (WACV2022): Feature Translation for Exemplar-Free Class-Incremental Learning